 New, freshly-planted trees require much more water to grow than old trees do.
 Layering the soil surrounding your tree’s base with mulch will help keep moisture in and allow the tree’s root system to establish itself.
 Check the soil around your tree on a daily basis and water when the soil becomes too dry to stay clumped together when squeezed.
 Always avoid over-watering your tree, as the roots can drown and die before they are established in the ground.

-Don’t Be Afraid to Call on an Arborist
+Don’t Be Afraid to Call a Maryland Arborist

 If you’re concerned about the health of your trees, or need old trees removed before adding new ones to your landscape this spring, call on the expert arborists at Nelson Tree Specialist.
 We offer tree care and maintenance, tree removal, and 24-hour emergency tree services to MD, VA, and the DC Metro area.
 Contact us for all of your tree needs today.